Field Notes on Network-Aware Portfolio Intelligence

 Network Intelligence

-The portfolio is one interacting system, not fifty independent time series.
+The portfolio is one interacting system, not 100 independent time series.
 Cross-asset stress propagation, daily correlation updates, and monitoring designed to read relationships, not just positions.